-Top Things to do on Phi Phi Islands, Thailand
+Top Things to do in Ko Phi Phi, Thailand

 In June 2018, Maya Bay, an island in southern Thailand was closed to tourists indefinitely.
 It got its raging popularity from the movie ‘The Beach’ starring Leonardo Dicaprio.

 Maya Bay was a popular spot for a day trip from Ko Phi Phi.
 But just like the island of Ko Phi Phi, the place was swarmed with tourists due to its online popularity.

 I am not saying that these places aren’t beautiful.
 They are beautiful as hell!

 But you can say it is one of the most popular islands in South-East Asia.
 So you can expect a lot of souvenir shops, European restaurants, loud parties, and travel tour packages.